null-circle/Portfolio/README.md

 I've included some examples of my work in Python, SQL, and R.

-- __Olympic Games__: This is a study of the mean ages of male and female Olympic athletes over all Summer Olympic Games from 1896 to 2020.
+* __Olympic Games__: This is a study of the mean ages of male and female Olympic athletes over all Summer Olympic Games from 1896 to 2020.

-    1. Python - Summer Olympic Games.ipynb: This is a Python Jupyter notebook containing the principle analysis.
+    * 1 - Python - Summer Olympic Games.ipynb: This is a Python Jupyter notebook containing the principle Pandas analysis.
-    2. SQL - Summer Olympic Games.sql: This is a replication of the same analysis using only SQL.
+    * 2 - SQL - Summer Olympic Games.sql: This is a replication of the same analysis using only SQL.

 ## Contact Details